Zmajche34/WPNonce/README.md

 # Testing

-This package can be tested using composer.
+This package can be tested using phpunit.

 ```sh
 $ cd WPNonce